0xddom/ferret/README.md

 # Ferret: A fuzzer for the ciaoengine binary

-The [Ciao](https://ciao-lang.org) programming language has a virtual machine under the hood that in made in C. This fuzzer mutates a seed with radamsa and sends the samples as Ciao bytecode.
+The [Ciao](https://ciao-lang.org) programming language has a virtual machine under the hood that is made in C. This fuzzer mutates a seed with radamsa and sends the samples as Ciao bytecode.

 ## Requirements

-This fuzzer requires a working instalation of Ciao prolog and it's recomended to have one with some kind of instrumentation for detecting subtle bugs.
+This fuzzer requires a working instalation of Ciao prolog and it's recommended to have one with some kind of instrumentation for detecting subtle bugs.

 As an example this is how to build Ciao with `clang` and AddressSanitizer on: